J-Sarnoff/ErrorFreeArith.jl/README.md

 The lo part is the residual value not captured in the high part.
 The ideal result is much closer to hi+lo (in extended precision).

+Runs as fast as it may, with hardware fma -- faster.